Clustering-based collocation for uncertainty propagation with multivariate dependent inputs: Results

 \section{Results}

+We test the quadrature based on the clustering methods described in Section \ref{sec:methods} by integrating the Genz test functions on the domain $[0,1]^p$ for three different data sets.
+In two of these data sets, the variables are mutually dependent.
+The relative error, as defined by the absolute difference between the integral calculated by the cluster points and weights and the Monte Carlo integral of the data, is used as the measure of accuracy.
+We perform the MCC method $10$ times for each setting to investigate the effect of randomness.
+We show the mean, minimum and maximum error for MCC.
+For comparison, we have also added results from using Monte Carlo sampling (MCS), which was repeated $10$ times as well.

+The first test is to assess how these methods perform under an increasing number of dimensions and what the effect of dependent variables is.
+Then, we compare the numerical convergence of the PCA method with the MCC and MCS method for an increasing number of clusters.
+Finally, we compare the computational cost of these methods.

-\subsection{Genz' test functions}
+\subsection{Genz test functions}

 Genz \cite{Gen84} has developed several functions to test the accuracy of a cubature rule.
-Each function has its own characteristic which can be strengthened by the choice of a parameter $\mathbf{a}$.
-Another parameter, $\mathbf{u}$, can be used to shift the function.
-The functions are defined in $p$ dimensions, in which $p\in\mathbb{N}$, on the domain $[0,1]^p$.
-In all tests, we will choose $a_i=1$ for $i=1,\ldots,p$.
-We will choose $u_i=1/2$ for $i=1,\ldots,p$ for all functions except for $f_1$, where we choose $u_1=0$.
-The definitions are given in Table \ref{tab:Genz}. { \\ { We will test the methods by integrating the Genz' test functions over different data sets consisting of $N=10^5$ samples, both through Monte-Carlo integration and integration based on the cluster points and weights of the different methods when applied to the data set.
+The definitions, our choice of parameters and some illustrations are given in \ref{app:genz}.
+We test the methods by integrating the Genz test functions over the three different data sets consisting of $N=10^5$ samples.
+We compare the results from Monte Carlo integration and with the results obtained by clustering-based quadrature.
 The difference between the two integrals is a measure for the (in)accuracy of the methods.
-The parameters in the algorithms are chosen as follows: PCA($\alpha=\epsilon$) (machine precision), RSC($M=500$) and KME($r=25$).
-This value of $\alpha$ is chosen such that the executions of the algorithm will attain the maximum number of clusters $k_{max}$.
-Furthermore, we compare the methods with partial Monte-Carlo (PMC).
-For this method, we take random $k_{max}$ samples from the data set which all have the same weight.

-In Figure \ref{fig:gtf}, the values for the Genz functions on the domain $[0,1]^2$ are visualized.
-Test function 2 and 4 look the same, but are different.